Mesut Özil: Personal life

 Özil started dating singer Mandy Capristo in 2013.
 The relationship ended in 2014, following reports of Özil being involved with another woman.
 In 2015, Özil and Capristo appeared together at the Bambi awards ceremony in Berlin.
 An Instagram photo uploaded by Özil used the hashtag #OziStoIsBack, suggesting that the couple is back together.
 However, they broke up in 2017 and Özil began dating former Miss Turkey, Amine Gülşe.
 They married in 2019, and Turkish President Recep Tayyip Erdoğan was a witness during the ceremony.
 In March 2020, the couple confirmed the birth of their first child, a daughter named Eda.
 Their second daughter, named Ela, was born in September 2022.

+In December 2016, as part of the release of the Football Leaks disclosure platform, it became known that the Spanish tax authorities had demanded back taxes of €2,017,152 from Mesut Özil.
+In addition, a fine of €789,963 was imposed on him.
+According to the information published by Football Leaks, Özil is said to have evaded taxes using offshore shell companies, Swiss accounts and straw men.
+In February 2017, Özil paid taxes in the required amount.
+He appealed the fine.
+At the beginning of 2018, the Spanish judiciary had not yet made a decision on the fine.

 In July 2019, Özil and Arsenal teammate Sead Kolašinac were the victims of an attempted carjacking by a pair of armed masked men.
 A Metropolitan Police spokesman later said Özil and Kolašinac managed to get away unharmed and travelled to a nearby restaurant in Golders Green, where they were "spoken to by officers".
 Footage also circulated on social media which appeared to show Kolašinac chasing off the carjackers.
 Arsenal commented they reviewed security measures with their players with help from independent experts and the police, which resulted in the pair not being included in Arsenal's Premier League season opener against Newcastle United on 11 August.
 Later the same day, two men were arrested and charged with a public order offence after becoming involved in an altercation with security staff outside Özil's home.
 Police noted this incident was unrelated to the car-jacking attempt.

+In 2025 Özil joined the governing Turkish Justice and Development Party as board member.